 Mixed Media on a Single Lesson

 In addition, with Teachable you have the ability to add a video as well as text and comments all on one page within your course.
-This is a very nice feature because your learners won’t just be hit with a video or a PDF file, you can introduce them to it with some text before they see it.
+This is a very nice feature because your learners won’t be immediately hit with a video or a PDF file.
+Instead, you can introduce them to it with some text before they see it.
 Even just a couple of sentences can help give them perspective on the main content as shown below:

 I really like the look of Teachable courses.
-It’s obvious they put a lot of time into developing the sleek and professional look.
+It’s obvious they put a lot of time into developing a sleek and professional look.

 Create Your Own Blog